blancoh/jenkins-packer-pipeline/README.md

 1) Jenkins pulls the latest Github repository and executes the latest Jenkinsfile.

+2) Terraform init to download and required modules.

+3) Terraform plan to pre-validate apply will be successful.

-2) Terraform executes init, plan, apply and show to create the Amazon Packer VPC.
+4) Terraform apply to create the Amazon Packer VPC.

+5) Terraform show to display what was recently created.

 3) Execute the run_packer_build.sh script to build store and snapshot the new AMI before proceeding to next step.